Shujabad: Geography and climate

 The city is located in southern Punjab at almost the exact center of Pakistan.
 The area around the city is flat, fertile land.
 The very hot weather of this region makes it ideal for agriculture.
-There are many canals providing water for cultivation in the region for the growth of crops such as cotton, wheat and mangoes.
+There are many canals providing water for cultivation in the region for the growth of crops such as cotton, wheat, and mangoes.
 The average temperature, during summer, is about 46 C, and in the winter about 4 C. Dusty winds blow in the summer.
-Mango trees, palms / cotton / wheat / simplicity / near to nature lifestyle / is a very important quality.
+Mango trees, palms/cotton/wheat / simplicity / near to nature lifestyle / is a very important qualities.

 Demographics

+Population

+According to 2023 census, Shujabad had a population of 151,115.

+Language

-The majority of residents speak Urdu language, Haryanvi, Mewati, Punjabi, Rangri and Sariki.
+The majority of residents speak, Mewati, Haryanvi,Urdu, Punjabi, Rangri and Saraiki.

 Economy

 Shujabad is an agricultural city due to its hot weather, flat land and irrigation system.
 The hot weather in the region make it ideal for the growth of crops like cotton, wheat, dates and mangoes.
 There is one civil hospital and other private hospitals in city.
 The city has a Court, Police Station, Rescue (1122) and Fire Brigade office.